Aurora Picture Show Opportunities

 Please complete our application

-, which can be found under in the Education section of the website.
-Attach a resume outlining your educational background and past work experience along with a short essay or cover letter indicating why you chose to apply for an internship at Aurora.
-Also, per the application, please make sure to include contact details for three references from professors or previous/present employers.
+, in the bottom of the page and attach a resume outlining your educational background and past work experience along with a short essay or cover letter indicating why you chose to apply for an internship at Aurora.
+Please make sure to include contact details for three references from professors or previous/present employers.

 * mileage is reimbursed if your car is required for errands